Ali01552/Web-Novel-Downloader/README.md

 home-page: The website's homepage URL.

-[TOC1] (for TOC with predictable chapter links): chapter 2nd url: The URL pattern for the second chapter (replace chapter number with {n}). chapter 3rd url: The URL pattern for the third chapter (replace chapter number with {n}).
+[TOC1] (for TOC with predictable chapter links): chapter 2nd url: The URL pattern for the second chapter (remove chapter number from the url). chapter 3rd url: The URL pattern for the third chapter (remove chapter number from the url).

 [TOC2] (for TOC in a separate webpage): mode(p-u): Choose "p" to provide the file path of the TOC webpage (HTML), or "u" to provide the URL of the TOC webpage.